abhijeetethiraj/timeline-component-abhijeet/README.md

 # 3. Run Storybook
 npm run storybook
-🏗️ Architecture
+ Architecture
 The component is built using a composable architecture.
 The main TimelineView component acts as a controller, managing state and context (like DndContext).

-It composes smaller, memoized child components (TimelineRow, TaskBar, TimelineHeader) to ensure high performance and prevent unnecessary re-renders.
+It composes smaller, memoized child components — TimelineRow, TaskBar, and TimelineHeader — to ensure high performance and prevent unnecessary re-renders.

 Utility functions for date, position, and dependency calculations are separated for testability and reusability.

-✨ Features
+   Features
-[x] Timeline grid with Day, Week, and Month views
+ Timeline grid with Day, Week, and Month views

-[x] Task rendering with progress and dependencies
+ Task rendering with progress and dependencies

-[x] Task drag-and-drop (horizontal move and row change)
+ Task drag-and-drop (horizontal move and row change)

-[x] Task resizing (both left and right handles)
+ Task resizing (both left and right handles)

-[x] Dependency line rendering (SVG)
+ Dependency line rendering (SVG)

-[x] Task detail sidebar for editing and deleting
+ Task detail sidebar for editing and deleting

-[x] Keyboard navigation and ARIA accessibility
+ Keyboard navigation and ARIA accessibility

-[x] Responsive design for mobile
+ Responsive design for mobile

-[x] Performance optimized with React.memo, useMemo, and React.lazy
+ Performance optimized with React.memo, useMemo, and React.lazy

-📖 Storybook Stories
+Storybook Stories
-My Storybook includes the following stories as required by the assignment:
+Includes the following stories as required by the assignment:

-Default: Shows the standard timeline with sample data and dependencies.
+Default: Standard timeline with sample data and dependencies

-EmptyState: Demonstrates the component with no tasks or rows.
+EmptyState: Component with no tasks or rows

-InteractiveDemo: A full playground with drag, resize, and edit functionality.
+InteractiveDemo: Full playground with drag, resize, and edit functionality

-View Mode (Day, Week, Month): Stories for each required view mode.
+View Modes: Day, Week, and Month view stories

-Stress Test (Large Dataset): Renders 50 rows and 250 tasks to test performance.
+Stress Test (Large Dataset): Renders 50 rows and 250 tasks to test performance

-Responsive (Mobile View): Demonstrates the stacked mobile layout.
+Responsive (Mobile View): Demonstrates the stacked mobile layout

-🛠️ Technologies
+ Technologies Used
 React

 TypeScript